simondlevy/Hackflight/README.md

 as a PID controller for yaw.
 (For an introduction to Acro and Level modes, read this [blog post](https://oscarliang.com/rate-acro-horizon-flight-mode-level/).)
 The Acro-mode PID controllers uses a separate rate-based controller for roll and yaw, but also supports using the same PID values for both.
-In a likewise manner, the Level-mode PID controller uses a separate angle-based controller for these two axes, but allows you them to share a common set of constants for simplicity.
+In a likewise manner, the Level-mode PID controller uses a separate angle-based controller for these two axes, but allows them to share a common set of constants for simplicity.
 The Yaw PID controller uses a single rate-based controller.
 A typical firmware sketch would use a Level controller and Yaw controller, or an Acro controller and Yaw controller for the more